Project-Sothea/Sothea-Backend/DOCS.md

 Golang Struct Fields: CamelCase with first letter capitalised
 e.g. `RegDate`

-JSON Fields: camelCase
+JSON Fields: snake_case
-e.g. `pastSmokingHistory`
+e.g. `past_medical_history`, `reg_date`

 ## Miscellaneous Design Choices

 ### Using Pointers instead of Defined Null Types

-We have chosen to use pointers for fields that can be null in the database, such as `dob`, `age`, `sent_to_id`, `photo`, etc.
+We have chosen to use pointers for fields that can be null in the database, such as `dob`, `drug_allergies`, `last_menstrual_period`, etc.
-While null types exist in the [lib/pq](https://github.com/lib/pq) library, we have chosen to use pointers instead.
-For example, instead of using `sql.NullString`, we use `*string` for fields that can be null.
-This works at the data access layer, but fails at the controller layer where JSON marshalling happens.
+This allows a field to represent three states: explicitly set to a value, explicitly set to null (`nil` pointer in JSON), or omitted.

 For primitive types like bool, they can only take on 2 values: true, false.
-When I marshal JSON into a struct, null fields get converted into the false value for booleans.
-For `binding: required` gotags, this gets treated as the field being null.
+When JSON is unmarshalled into a struct, a missing field gets set to the zero value (false for booleans).
+With `binding: required`, the validator cannot distinguish between an explicitly-set false and a missing field.
-For both optional and not null fields, this means the validator cannot tell if a value is false because it is explicitly assigned to be false, or because it was null, and got marshalled into the false value.

-The only workaround is to use a pointer, which allows it to take on a third value, nil.
+The workaround is to use a pointer (`*bool`), which can be `nil` when absent, `&false` when explicitly false, and `&true` when explicitly true.

-Additionally, I updated String() methods to use SafeDeref, a helper method, to dereference pointers to their respective null types if needed instead of just nil, which cannot be printed.

-### Export to DB Feature

-An important feature of the backend is for users to be able to easily export the patient data to a CSV file.
-Due to the lack of support for CSV exports in the lib/pq database drivers, we had to implement the feature manually.
-~~One of the approaches used was to execute the `COPY` command in the PostgresQL server to generate a csv file, leveraging the in-built feature.
-However, due to storage being isolated in the Docker container, an additional volume mount is needed to access the generated file.
-While it is a little messy, this method doesn't require us to use an external client such as psql, and doesn't us to handle the messy typecasting of data to strings.~~
-We have since moved to using a simple existing golang library, [sqltocsv](https://github.com/joho/sqltocsv), which writes the rows to a csv file easily.

-### Import to DB Feature

-This feature allows importing existing CSV files to the database.
-The CSV file must be in the correct format, with the correct headers, and the correct order of columns.
-Note: This feature is not accessible to users since it should be rarely invoked, only to reset the database to a known state in the event of system failures :O

-Some desired properties of the import to DB feature include:

-- Ability to use exported csv files from /export-db as a backup
-- Easy to use and debug (If I ever have to use this feature, I need it to be quick to minimise downtime)

-## Appendix

-### Fall Risk Questions
-**Total Score >= 8 is a 'High Risk' for fall**

-History of fall within past 12 months
-a.
-No fall (Score 0)
-b.
-1 fall prior to admission (Score 1)
-c.
-2 or more falls prior to admission (Score 5)
-d.
-1 or more falls during current admission (Score 5)

-Cognitive status
-a.
-Intact (Score 0)
-b.
-Minimally impaired (Score 1)
-c.
-Moderately impaired (Score 2)
-d.
-Severely impaired (Score 3)

-Continence problems
-a.
-No continence problems or IDC in-situ (Score 0)
-b.
-Incontinence of urine and/or faeces (Score 1)
-c.
-Frequency (empties bladder > 6 times daily)/ Diarrhoea (Score 1)
-d.
-Urgency (Score 1)
-e.
-Needing nocturnal toileting more than 2 times daily (Score 1)

-Safety Awareness
-a.
-Good awareness and requests appropriate assistance (Score 0)
-b.
-Occasional risk taking behaviours (Score 1)
-c.
-Inappropriate fear for activities (Score 2)
-d.
-Frequent risk-taking behaviours (Score 3)

-Unsteadiness when standing, transferring and/or walking
-a.
-Steady gait or complete dependent or on traction (Score 0)
-b.
-Minimally unsteadiness which needs supervision (Score 1)
-c.
-Moderately unsteadiness which require hands on assist at times (Score 4)
-d.
-Severely unsteadiness and need constant hands on assist (Score 5)
+### Pharmacy and Prescription Modules

+Beyond the patient module, the backend also manages a pharmacy inventory and prescription lifecycle:

+- **Pharmacy**: Tracks drugs, batches, and batch locations.
+Stock quantities are maintained per batch location.
+- **Prescriptions**: Each prescription belongs to a patient visit.
+A prescription has one or more lines (one drug per line).
+Lines have allocations that reserve stock from specific batch locations.
+A line must be fully allocated and then packed before the prescription can be dispensed.
+- **DB Triggers**: Stock reservation/release is handled by database triggers on the `prescription_batch_items` table, keeping stock accurate without manual bookkeeping in Go code.